sbmlteam/deviser/docs/src/source/getting_started.rst

 To generate functionable code, all data types used in the package must be known to Deviser.
-Deviser has built-in support for the predefined types declared by SBML L3 Core (see section :ref:`typefield`) but various SBML L3 packages may introduce unsupported types.
+Deviser has built-in support for the predefined types declared by SBML L3 Core (see :numref:`typefield`) but various SBML L3 packages may introduce unsupported types.
 To enable Deviser to handle these new types, the new types should be added using the **User Defined Types** tab on the **Preferences** window.
 Use the '+' button to add a new type and then adjust the name as required.
 To remove a type, highlight it and press the '-' button.
 The new type will then appear in the dropdown list of Types available when you enter attribute information.
-(For example, Figure :num:`fig-user-types` demonstrates adding a type called *PType*.)
+(For example, :numref:`fig-user-types` demonstrates adding a type called *PType*.)

-Note any C++ code produced will use the type 'FIXME_[type]' where [type] is the type name entered by the user (see :ref:`code snippet below<code_for_PType>`).
+Note any C++ code produced will use the type 'FIXME_[type]' where [type] is the type name entered by the user (see :numref:`code_for_ptype`).
 The resulting code will not compile and will need to be manually adjusted.

-.. _code_for_PType:

     .. code-block:: C++
+       :name: code_for_ptype
+       :caption: Code generated for an attribute named 'P' of user defined type 'PType'.

             FIXME_PType getP() const;

             int setP(FIXME_PType p);

-    Code generated for an attribute named 'P' of user defined type 'PType'.

 .. raw:: latex